-Section 4.1 Until your membership ends, you are still a member of our plan
+Section 4.1 Until your membership ends, you are still a member of our plan be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).

 If you leave our plan, it may take time before your membership ends and your new Medicare coverage goes into effect.
 (See Section 2 for information on when your new coverage begins.)
 During this time, you must continue to get your medical care through our plan.